Vucevic’s double-double, LaVine’s 30 lead Bulls over Pistons

 DETROIT (AP) — Nikola Vucevic had 29 points and 16 rebounds and the Chicago Bulls kept their play-in chances alive with an 108-94 victory over the Detroit Pistons on Sunday night.

 Zach LaVine scored 30 points as the Bulls (29-39) moved within 2 1/2 games of the Indiana Pacers (31-36) for the last Eastern Conference play-in spot.

+“We know the challenge right now, and we came in with a lot of energy,” LaVine said.
+“We’ve got to keep playing like this if we want a chance to keep our season alive.”

-Chicago had lost five of six.
+Chicago, which also got 21 points from Coby White, had lost five of six.

 Detroit, which lost for the ninth time in 11 games, played without leading scorer Jerami Grant (knee) and point guard Cory Joseph (ankle).
 Rookies Killian Hayes (21 points), Saddiq Bey (20) and Isaiah Stewart (19) combined for 60 points and 21 rebounds.